Can Sciatica be treated with Chiropractic treatment?

-Chiropractic treatment looks to reduce stress at the disc by restoring movement to the facet joints at the back of the spine.
-This reduces stress and shear that gradually makes your disc become weaker and prone to prolapsing.
-Chiropractic manipulation also helps the muscles to start working properly again to support and protect your spine.
+Chiropractic treatment looks to reduce stress at the disc by restoring movement to facet joints located at the back of the spine.
+This reduces stress at the disc and restores movement to the facet joints at the back of the spine.
+Chiropractic manipulation helps the muscles to start working properly again to support and protect your spine.

-It is possible to treat most mechanical sciatica through Chiropractic care and rehabilitation.
-However severe cases do require emergency surgery to save the nerves from permanent damage and ease the intense pain associated with this condition.
-Obviously it’s better to look after your spine and therefore prevent the catastrophe of spinal nerve damage.
+It is possible to treat sciatica (mechanical) through chiropractic care and rehabilitation.
+Severe cases require emergency surgery which prevents nerve damage and eases the pain associated with the condition.
+It is best to look after your spine and prevent spinal nerve damage.

-Sciatica is pain caused by pressure or inflammation of one of the nerve roots that join up in the pelvis to make up the sciatic nerve.
+Sciatica is pain caused by pressure or inflammation of one of the nerve roots that joins up the pelvis and makes up the sciatic nerve.
 These are the lower lumbar and upper sacral roots.
-The causes of sciatica are usually mechanical and due to a disc prolapse where material from the lumbar disc leaks out and either squashes the nerve or causes aggressive localised swelling that traps the nerve.
-Or it can be due to long standing wear and tear changes that cause a narrowing of the canal for the nerve to exit.
+The causes of sciatica are usually mechanical and due to a disc prolapse where material from the lumbar disc leaks out and either squashes the nerve or causes localised swelling that traps the nerve.
+It can be due to long standing wear and tear which cause a narrowing of the canal for the nerve to exit.

-Years down the line the disc will have thinned and possibly bulged backwards and forwards.
-This loss of height of the disc means the ligaments kink and this can lead to a narrowing of the spinal canal or lateral canal that the nerves exit from.
+The loss of height of the disc can occur which means the ligaments kink and this can lead to a narrowing of the spinal canal or lateral canal that the nerves exit from.
 This leads to pain and cramps in the lower legs when walking or reaching up.
 It can also show as twitching of the muscles of the calf.
 If you have these signs you would be best advised to seek treatment and advice as prolonged pressure can lead to permanent damage to the nerves affecting balance and strength.

-If you think you may have sciatica call the clinic for advice on 01202 733355, we are here to help you.
+If you think you may have sciatica call the clinic for advice on 01202 733355, we are here to help.